localgovdrupal/docs/docs/src/content/features/workflow.md

 If you have the permission to edit the content you will see the Edit button.

+When viewing a new (unpublished) revision of a piece of content, you will see a form at the top of the content which allows you to publish (or not).

 ![image](https://user-images.githubusercontent.com/3852805/136771222-66460351-f23c-4d86-a37d-27d4adfea4e7.png)

 ### Creating a new draft of Published content

 When we edit a piece of published content and save it as _Draft_ or _Needs Review_, the content remains published and creates a new revision.

-The **Latest version** tab will show the new revision, whereas the View tab will allow you to see the _Published_ version.
+The **Latest version** tab will show the new revision, whereas the View tab will allow you to see the current _Published_ version.

 ![image](https://user-images.githubusercontent.com/3852805/136771107-70ed6ed6-c79a-45bb-b41e-ee4adbb2177c.png)